Components of a Contract Operation

 Revealed / Concealed form

 As a unique feature of RGB, both the Seal Definition and the Owned State can be expressed in Revealed or Concealed form.
 This is particularly useful for maintaining - selectively - high privacy and scalability both in the construction of state transitions and in subsequent validation by the various parties that may be involved in the contract.
-In fact, the constructs in Revealed form can be used to validate the same data entered in the previous State Transitions with their hash digest representing the Concealed form of the construct.
+The constructs in Revealed form can be used to validate the same data entered in the previous State Transitions with their hash digest representing the Concealed form of the construct.
 In the diagram below, all four Reveal/Conceal form combinations are shown:

 Since the concealment methodology of each construct may vary, we will discuss the respective forms for each construct when necessary.
-As a final remark in this paragraph, according to the RGB consensus rules the OpId of the state transition is always calculated from the concealed data.
+As a final remark in this paragraph, according to the RGB consensus rules the OpId of the State Transition is always calculated from the concealed data.

 Seal Definition